kalviumcommunity/S53_Ugly_Watches/README.md

 - Users can vote and rank watches based on their preferences.

 - Sort/Filter:
-  Sorting and filtering options for easy navigation.
+  For easy navigation Sorting and filtering option
 - User Generated Lists:
-  Users can create and share their lists of Ugly Watches
+  Users can make and post their lists of Ugly Watches

   ***

 ### To Contribute:

-To contribute to Ugly Watches, follow these steps:
+To contribute to Ugly Watches:

-- **Setting up the Development Environment:**
+- **Setting up the Dev Environment:**
-  Include detailed instructions on setting up the development environment to facilitate contributions.
+  Include detailed instructions on setting up the dev environment to facilitate contributions.

 - **Running Tests:**
-  Provide information on how to run tests.
+  Include a detailed information on how to run tests.

 - **Submitting Pull Requests (PRs):**
-  Outline the steps for submitting PRs
+  Mention the steps for submitting PRs

 ---